About the Nord Family Foundation

 The Nord Family Foundation is a successor to a charitable trust established in 1952 by the entrepreneur and industrialist W.G.
 Nord.
 Mr. Nord and his family believed that it was both responsible and prudent for a business to invest in the community it served, and formed a private foundation to be consistent in that investment even as the business reflected the cyclical nature of its earnings.

 The U.S. Automatic (and later Nordson) Foundation contributed more than $101 million to a wide variety of charitable causes between 1953 and 2014, primarily in Lorain County, Ohio.
 Walter Nord’s widow left the bulk of her estate to the Foundation, which consisted largely of stock in Nordson Corporation.
 In 1988, Nordson Foundation was dissolved, and The Nord Family Foundation was one of two entities created to follow it.

-In more than twenty-eight years of activity, The Nord Family Foundation has contributed more than $111 million for charitable and philanthropic purposes in Lorain County and in several other communities of interest to the children, grandchildren, and great-grandchildren of Walter and Virginia Nord.
+In more than thirty years of activity, The Nord Family Foundation has contributed more than $136 million for charitable and philanthropic purposes in Lorain County and in several other communities of interest to the children, grandchildren, and great-grandchildren of Walter and Virginia Nord.